rubocop/ruby-style-guide/README.md

 ## Comments

-* Write self documenting code and ignore the rest of this section.
+* Write self documenting code and ignore the rest of this section. _"Good code is its own best documentation.
+As you're about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn't needed?’
-    * _"Good code is its own best documentation.
-As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?’
   Improve the code and then document it to make it even clearer."_ (Steve McConnell)
 * Comments longer than a word are capitalized and use punctuation.
 Use two spaces after periods.
 * Avoid superfluous comments.